 The Fast and the Furious star Paul Walker also appeared in many movies and TV shows as a child, including Highway to Heaven and Throb.
 His big break came when he was cast in 1986’s Monster in the Closet, a horror comedy movie that also featured Stacy Ferguson (of Black Eyed Peas), Howard Duff, and John Carradine.

 Walker’s greatest career success came as an adult when he played Brian O’Conner in 2001’s The Fast and the Furious.
 The film’s box office success led to roles in other major movies like Timeline, Into the Blue, and Flags of Our Fathers.
 He reprised his role as Brian O’Conner in five The Fast and the Furious sequels, including 2015’s blockbuster Furious 7.

 On Nov.
 30, 2013, Walker left a benefit event for his Reach Out Worldwide charity in a Porsche driven by a friend.
 The driver lost control of the car, and the fiery crash killed both men.
 According to investigators cited by CNN, the cause of the accident was “unsafe speed for the roadway conditions.”
 Walker had recently turned 40 years old.

 Next: A terrible bar fight killed this Harry Potter actor.

 - Most known for: Harry Potter and the Half-Blood Prince

-- Cause of death: stab wounds
+- Cause of death: Murder

-A young English actor, Rob Knox appeared to be on the cusp of a promising career after securing the role of Marcus Belby in the movie Harry Potter and the Half-Blood Prince.
+English actor Rob Knox appeared to be on the cusp of a promising career after securing the role of Marcus Belby in the movie Harry Potter and the Half-Blood Prince.
 Although his portrayal of Belby in the sixth Harry Potter film is his most famous role, Knox had previous acting experience on multiple British TV shows, as well as a small part in the 2004 film King Arthur.

 Next: A freak accident horrified this actor’s fans.